awsdocs/aws-iot-docs/developerguide/thing-types.md

 + A thing can be associated with only one thing type\.
 + There is no limit on the number of thing types you can create in your account\.

 Thing types are immutable\.
-You cannot change a thing type name after it has been created\.
+You can't change a thing type name after it has been created\.
 You can deprecate a thing type at any time to prevent new things from being associated with it\.
 You can also delete thing types that have no things associated with them\.

 ## Create a thing type<a name="create-thing-type"></a>